smarthomeNG/plugins/enocean/README.md

 ### Learning Mode

 Devices that shall receive commands from the smarthome plugin, i.e. the encoean gateway must be subscribed first.
-Generally follow the teach in procedure as described by enocean.
+Generally follow the teach in procedure as described by enocean:
+1. set the enocean device/actor into learn mode
+2. send the learn telegram
+3. exit the learn mode of the actor

 Usually, the enocean device, e.g. enocean actor, is set to teach in mode.
 See the manual of the respective device for further information.
 Once being in teach in mode, trigger a learn-in command from smarthomeNG.

 In order to send a special learning message, start smarthome with the interactive console: